cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 The original publisher of this article is *Emerald*, and the full text is available through *Emerald eJournals Premier*.
 This information is processed by *Primo*, UK's discovery and delivery service.
 *Primo* redirects our query to the UK Library's proxy service, which is **OpenAthens** (as of the summer of 2023, formerly it was **EZProxy**).
 After securely authenticating through our university account login, we gain access to the full text from Emerald.

-Should alternative databases like *EBSCOhost* and/or *ProQuest* provide access, and not the original publisher (e.g., Emerald in this case), *Primo* would present us with options to select our preferred database for viewing the full text.
+Should alternative databases like *EBSCOhost* and/or *ProQuest* provide access, *Primo* would present us with options to select our preferred database for viewing the full text.

-In scenarios where there is only one source to the content provided by the library, the transfer to *Primo* to OpenAthens to the Emerald full-text occurs swiftly, providing a seamless user experience.
+In scenarios where there is only one source to the content provided by the library, the transfer to *Primo* to OpenAthens to the Emerald full-text occurs swiftly, providing (hopefully) a seamless user experience.

 ## Dissecting an OpenURL

 Understanding the anatomy of an OpenURL can help us comprehend how metadata is transmitted and processed within library systems.
 Let's dissect a specific *Primo* URL to identify its individual components.

 The following Primo URL is an OpenURL link, which means *Primo* follows the OpenURL standards.